robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

 .. image:: _static/software/remote_pc_and_turtlebot.png
     :align: center

 ..
-NOTE:: The ``SBC(Single-Board Computer)`` is a complete computer built on a single circuit board with microprocessor(s), memory, input/output (I/O) and other features required as a fully functional computer.
-The TurtleBot3 uses Raspberry Pi (TB3 Burger) and Intel® Joule™ (TB3 Waffle) as SBC.
+NOTE:: An ``SBC(Single-Board Computer)`` is a complete computer built on a single circuit board with microprocessor(s), memory, input/output (I/O) and other features required as a fully functional computer.
+TurtleBot3 uses Raspberry Pi (TB3 Burger) and Intel® Joule™ (TB3 Waffle) as SBC.

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame``.

-Install Linux on the TurtleBot3 Burger (Raspberry Pi 3)
+Install Linux on TurtleBot3 Burger (Raspberry Pi 3)
 ---------------------------------------------------------

 ..
-WARNING:: The SDcard should have at least **8 GB** of empty space in order to install Linux on the TurtleBot3.
+WARNING:: The SDcard should have at least **8 GB** of empty space in order to install Linux on TurtleBot3.

 [``Remote PC``] Download ``Ubuntu MATE 16.04`` on the Raspberry Pi 3 from the link below.